alissatroiano/Milestone-2/README.md

 * Present historical/factual information in a fun and teachable way.

- Game Of Facts's target market is comprised of:
+ Game Of Facts' target market is comprised of:

 * Men & women (ages 18-34) who enjoy history and are avid fans of George R.R.
 Martin' book series, 'A Song Of Ice and Fire' and/or the HBO's hit tv series, 'Game Of Thrones'.